gvwilson/thirdbit/src/fiction/iffy/index.md

 "You sound like a woman in love,"
 Aunt Naggie teased,
-but then her smile slipped a little.
+but then her smile slipped.

 "I'm gonna ask him if I can take on with 'im,"
 Iffy said in a rush,